Is it safe to travel to Mexico? Your helpful health and safety guide

 The U.S. government suggests that your travel insurance policy should provide coverage for all overseas medical costs (including medical evacuation), as it will not pay for any overseas medical costs you incur while traveling overseas.

-Travel insurance can protect you financially from a lot more than medical-related costs such as illness and accidents, though.
+Travel insurance can protect you financially from a lot more than medical-related costs from illness and accidents, though.
 From lost or stolen luggage and travel delays to adventure activities and inclement weather, travel insurance can offer protection while you’re abroad.

 “Make sure your health insurance plan provides coverage overseas ...
 We strongly recommend supplemental insurance to cover medical evacuation as well.”